 Elizabeth M. Vera

-This presentation will describe the content of interviews conducted with Chicano children, adolescents, and their families who reside in an urban community and attend local schools.
-The goal of these interviews was to have the community identify aspirations it had for the children, barriers which may impede progress toward these goals, and resources both available and needed which would serve to enhance community life.
+This presentation describes the content of interviews conducted with Chicano children, adolescents, and their families who reside in an urban community and attend local schools.
+The goal of these interviews was to have the community identify aspirations it had for the children, barriers, which may impede progress toward these goals, and resources both available and needed, which would serve to enhance community life.
 The importance of the family, relationships, issues of personal safety, and the school as a central component of the community were among the topics discussed in the interviews.
-Areas of consensus and divergence among the various participants will be highlighted and the implications for prevention planning will be discussed.
+Areas of consensus and divergence among the various participants are highlighted and the implications for prevention planning are discussed.